nyg520/DWI-Segmentation/README.md

   <img width="100%" alt="Research flowchart" src="https://drive.google.com/uc?export=view&id=1B8_EEV68jpadt8_-ATKh2Usnndz9RxMZ">
 </div>
 <br>
-This is the code repository for our paper titled "Deep Learning for Automatic Segmentation of Cerebral Infarcts on Diffusion-Weighted Images: Effects of Training Data Size, Domain Adaptation, and Data Features".
+This is the code repository for our paper titled [Deep Learning for Automatic Segmentation of Cerebral Infarcts on Diffusion-Weighted Images: Effects of Training Data Size, Domain Adaptation, and Data Features](https://doi.org/10.1101/2023.07.02.23292150).
 The study examined the effectiveness and generalizability of deep learning for acute infarct segmentation on diffusion-weighted magnetic resonance imaging (DWI).

-This experiment was conducted by examining the impact of single-site versus multi-site training data, training data size, and domain adaptation on the efficacy of a model using a dataset containing 10,820 DWIs from 10 hospitals.
+Using a dataset containing 10,820 DWIs from 10 institutions, this experiment examined the effect of single-site versus multi-site training data, training data size, and domain adaptation on the performance of a model.

 # Requirements
 - Python 3.7